cleanlab/cleanvision/DEVELOPMENT.md

 ## Merging PRs to the codebase

 The docs for this repo are hosted by readthedocs.io and can be found [here](https://cleanvision.readthedocs.io/en/latest/).
-Currently, merged PRs *will not* update the docs -- you **need** to do this manually after merging a PR.
-To update docs, go to the [readthedocs project page](https://readthedocs.org/projects/cleanvision/) and `build` latest version.
-If you want to see how a specific branch output looks, activate the branch in `version` tab and then `build` that branch.

 ## Publishing Release